Sushi Oono

 Wrapping Up

-The meal ended with a comforting miso soup and a classic dessert of mochi, red bean, and green tea ice cream - a simple but always satisfying combination.
+The meal ended with a miso soup and a classic dessert of mochi, red bean, and green tea ice cream - a simple but always satisfying combination.

 Service and Atmosphere

 Even though it was a quiet lunch hour, the staff were very attentive.
 They speak excellent English, having been in Singapore since 2012, which makes for easy conversation and a comfortable dining experience.
-Oono-san and his team are friendly, adding a personal touch that keeps customers coming back.
+Ohno-san and his team are friendly, adding a personal touch that keeps customers coming back.

 Gaijin’s rating